chenxingqiang/secret-learn/doc/modules/impute.rst

 For various reasons, many real world datasets contain missing values, often encoded as blanks, NaNs or other placeholders.
-Such datasets however are incompatible with jax-sklearn estimators which assume that all values in an array are numerical, and that all have and hold meaning.
+Such datasets however are incompatible with secret-learn estimators which assume that all values in an array are numerical, and that all have and hold meaning.
 A basic strategy to use incomplete datasets is to discard entire rows and/or columns containing missing values.
 However, this comes at the price of losing data which may be